RiyonDev/vm-statistics-discordbot/README.md

 ## Features

 - Automatic installation of the vm-statistics-discordbot (dependencies, bot).
-- Automatically update the stats in the choosen channel.
+- Automatically update the stats in the chosen channel.
 - Use !vmstats command to get the statistics to any channel.

 ## Help and support

 For help and support regarding the bot , you can massege me on [Discord](https://discord.com/users/1086661126403657869).

-## Supported installations

-List of supported installation setups for panel and Wings (installations supported by this installation script).

 ## Using the installation scripts